 While the classic French press can craft exceptional coffee (given the right technique and recipe), today’s innovative models have raised the bar.

-So, which stands out?
+So, which stand out?
 Here are some of my favorites on the market.

 Sizes